SECTION 9040 - EROSION AND SEDIMENT CONTROL

 c.
 Includes: Unit price includes, but is not limited to, concrete base, dewatering device, anti-vortex device, outlet pipe, and anti-seep collars (if specified).

 d.
-Does Not Include: Unit price does not include earthwork required for construction of the sediment basin.
+Does Not Include: Unit price does not include earthwork required for construction of the temporary sediment basin.

 2. Removal of Sediment: